SoK: Market Microstructure for Decentralized Prediction Markets (DePMs)

 Despite the direct lineage between prediction markets and AMMs, AMMs are problematic for prediction market trading. \depm outcome shares behave in specific ways that differ from typical crypto-assets and tokens.
 The price is strictly bounded between \$0 and \$1, the value of a share can jump to \$0 or \$1 near-instantly when an event outcome is finalized, and once finalized, the price is permanent.
 When real world events occur, AMMs can be drained faster than liquidity providers can withdraw liquidity.

-Adapting AMMs to these constraints is an interesting open problem.
-Paradigm’s pm-AMM tapers liquidity as a scheduled expiry approaches, which helps for events that crystallize over a fixed time horizon~\cite{MR24}; but many markets jump or resolve unexpectedly, falling outside of the model used for the results.
+\gap{Adapting AMMs to the unique constraints of predictions markets is at an early stage.
+Paradigm’s pm-AMM tapers liquidity as a scheduled expiry approaches, which helps for events that crystallize over a fixed time horizon~\cite{MR24}; but many markets jump or resolve unexpectedly, falling outside of the model used for the results.}

 When trading on-chain, miners and other users can front-run transactions, an area of study called maximum extracted value (MEV)~\cite{BBDGJKLZ19}.
 Although the term MEV did not exist at the time, the Princeton \depm describes the MEV problem extensively~\cite{BCFKMN14} and proposes a mitigation now called a frequent batch auction (FBA) (again, the term FBA was not popularized until later~\cite{BCS15}).